 In my last post, I described how a litigation tool became a tool of employee engagement—the “Star Profile.”
-In this post, I’ll apply it in a specific context—my relationship with my secretary.
+In this post, I’ll apply it in a specific context—my relationship with my administrative assistant.

-Although my secretary does many things, from my perspective the following three sentences capture her most valuable behaviors/actions:
+Although my administrative assistant does many things, from my perspective the following three sentences capture her most valuable behaviors/actions:

 - Generates and files documents promptly and accurately

 - Takes charge of my professional and administrative compliance responsibilities